ashayp22/Rust-Math/README.md

 Week 3 (11/15)

 - [ ] 11/15 Checkpoint I
+- [x] Ashay - Write code for visualizing fractal using egui.
+- [ ] Khoa - Write code for visualizing fractal using egui.
-- [ ] Write code for visualizing fractal using egui.
+- [ ] Jimit - Write code for visualizing fractal using egui.

 Week 4 (11/22)